 Lush forest covers the river banks, consisting mainly of two oak species, Quercus lanata and Cyclobalanopsis lamellosa.
 In summer, bird life is abundant here, and a huge chorus of cicadas make a racket.
 A monkey with whitish fur and a black face, the pale-armed langur (Semnopithecus schistaceus), is often observed feeding in the trees, and with luck you may also see the beautiful yellow-throated marten (Martes flavigula).

-You may read more about this langur, and other monkeys, elsewhere on this website, see Animals: Monkeys and apes.
+This langur, and many other monkeys, are presented on the page Animals: Monkeys and apes.

 As a sharp contrast to the barren north side, the south side of the river is covered in lush forests.
 Landslides are frequent in this area, and in the course of a few years, these landslides are often invaded by Nepalese alder (Alnus nepalensis) – a typical pioneer tree, which, over time, forms light forests.